gbroxey/blog/wip5.md

 It is nearly the same situation as the regular trapezoids.
 They'll be slotting together the same way as previously described, so we'll throw out the left boundary.

-This time, however, we also want to throw out the upper right corner of each generated trapezoid, since that one is actually a point of the convex hull of the bad points.
+This time, however, we also want to throw out the upper right corner of each generated trapezoid, since that one is actually on the boundary of the convex hull of the bad points.

 We'll come back to these anti-trapezoids later once we revisit the hyperbola case.